Sagamore Pendry Baltimore: In fiction

 From 1993-1999, the pier had been occupied as the police headquarters for the television series, Homicide: Life on the Street.
 More recently it was the set of the fictional Maryland School for the Arts in the films Step Up and Step Up 2: the Streets.

 Restoration and reuse

 Over the years, many developers have tried to transform the 100-year-old pier.
 Previous developers struggled to find financing for the project because the pier needed so much work.
 A major piece of the pier's restoration involved replacing the pilings that are driven underwater and into the Baltimore harbor bed, an expensive undertaking.
 The restoration of the pier clocked in 200,000 worker-hours, $250,000 worth of asbestos and $300,000 worth of lead paint removal alone.
 Developers also had to comply with preservation rules, and address potential flood risks.

-Sagamore Pendry Baltimore was designed by New York and Baltimore based BHC Architects and constructed by Whiting-Turner with interiors by Patrick Sutton Design.
+Pendry Baltimore was designed by New York and Baltimore based BHC Architects and constructed by Whiting-Turner with interiors by Patrick Sutton Design.
 The building reopened in March 2017.

+In September 2025, the Sagamore Pendry Baltimore was acquired by Montage International and subsequently rebranded as Pendry Baltimore.